timvisee/barbapappa/docs/specs/currencies.md

   by converting prices from other currencies that are set manually.
   If no manual prices are set on the product, the product doesn't have a price in this currency.

-The supported currency model also has an `enabled` field to define whether the currency may be used.
+The economy currency model also has an `enabled` field to define whether the currency may be used.
 If the field is set to `false` (and thus is disabled), the currency should be hidden from users and product prices.

-### Supported currency model
+### Economy currency model
-`currency_support`:
+`economy_currencies`:
 - `id`: index
 - `economy_id`: reference to an economy
 - `enabled`: true if enabled and visible, false if disabled and not visible